$0 International Adoption Navigation Guide — Quick-Start Checklist

 Employer Adoption Benefits and Military International Adoption: Financial Support You May Not Know About

-International adoption costs between $25,000 and $60,000 depending on the country.
+International adoption costs vary widely, with supported examples ranging from approximately $18,000 excluding travel in the Philippines to $60,000 in Colombia.
 That number stops many families cold before they even begin researching agencies.
 What fewer families realize is that two largely overlooked funding sources — employer adoption assistance programs and military adoption benefits — can together offset a substantial portion of those expenses.
 This post breaks down what each offers, who qualifies, how to claim them, and how they stack with the federal adoption tax credit.

 Employer Adoption Assistance Programs